Pro-Gaza "uncommitted" Democratic delegates push for speakers, recognition at convention

 According to details first shared with CBS News, pro-Gaza organizers say they're looking to have language in the party's platform explicitly supporting a permanent cease-fire and an "immediate arms embargo on Israel's assault and occupation against Palestinians."
 They're also seeking to engage with Harris, her campaign, Mr. Biden and White House administrative staff working on Gaza-related policy.

-But the group's primary focus is getting a five-minute speaking slot at the convention for Dr. Tanya Haj-Hassan, a humanitarian doctor with Doctors without Borders who has worked on the ground in Gaza.
+In addition to advocating for a U.S. policy change of restricting weapons for Israel, the group's focus at the convention is getting a five-minute speaking slot for Dr. Tanya Haj-Hassan, a pediatric intensive care physician who has worked on the ground in Gaza.
 They are also looking for a similar speaking slot for one of their delegates.

 "I am not a politician but am hoping to provide moral witness to the delegates of the Democratic National Convention because an end to this military campaign [by Israel] is the only way to protect and preserve civilian life," Haj-Hassan said in a statement.
 "It is vital that the most powerful decision-makers in the world hear firsthand accounts of the impact of our foreign policy decisions on civilians."